alzwded/FTPSync/README.md

 For testing, I have [notes](./vm/NOTES.txt) on how to set up an Alpine Linux VM to run the tests.
 During development, you probably don't want to run the tests using a real FTP or SFTP server; but you can.

+When setting up, make sure the test user is `alpine` with password `alpine` and add the `alpine` passphrase to the SSH key.
+Also, make sure you clone the repo in `/hom/alpine/FTPSync`.
+If you deviate from these defaults, you need to update all the test [configs](./vm/confs).
+The intention with that VM is that it's standalone and not connected to anything, so default passwords shouldn't be a problem `:-)`.

 I picked Alpine because something usually breaks because I'm so used to Ubuntu/Debian, I can't tell when something is standard or a Debianism.
+And yeah, I did find issues `:-)`

 The tests are run in 3 configurations, `ftp` `->` `sftp` `->` `local` `->` `ftp`.
-This highlighted a lot of problems.
+This highlighted a lot of problems. `pure-sftp` is also swapped in for `sftp` to test that as well.
+And there are 2 more variations for each combination: parse the output of FTP LS being turned off, and getting the file trees from two threads.

-I think the 4 tests have good enough coverage to prove it works.
+I think the 6 or so tests have good enough coverage to prove it works.

 FTP is a weird beast, so it's a good idea to run the tests in `local->ftp` and `ftp->local` configurations to check it works with your ftp server software.